Overview

 Walnut Chrome Extension 📸

-The Walnut Chrome Extension is a Chrome-based browser extension that allows you to capture fully editable HTML & CSS-based web applications and other web content and turn them into shareable interactive demo experiences.
+The Walnut Chrome Extension is a Chrome-based browser extension that allows you to capture fully editable HTML & CSS-based web applications and browser-rendered content — including published Figma Sites — and turn them into shareable interactive demo experiences.

 ⚠️ Before Capturing: